What is a “secondary ticketing website”?

 Isn’t ticket touting illegal?

 In some instances, yes.
-For example, the general re-sale of football tickets has been banned in the UK since 1994.
-However, unlike countries such as France or Norway, the re-selling of live music tickets for profit is not breaking UK law.
+For example, the re-sale of football tickets has been banned in the UK since 1994.
+However, unlike countries such as France or Norway, the re-selling of live music tickets for profit is not against UK law.

-(Although it is illegal to hack into a primary ticketing system and harvest tickets, and it is fraudulent to buy tickets using multiple identifies.)
+(However, it is illegal to use automated software to bulk-buy tickets for commercial gain, and it is fraudulent to buy tickets using multiple identifies.)

-Theoretically, there is a variety of legislation in place – including the Consumer Rights Act 2015, the Consumer Contracts Regulations 2013, and the Computer Misuse Act 1990 – that should help protect fans and ensure secondary ticketing websites operate with greater transparency.
+Theoretically, there is a variety of legislation in place – including the Consumer Rights Act 2015, the Consumer Contracts (Information, Cancellation & Additional Charges) Regulations 2013, and the Consumer Protection From Unfair Trading Regulations 2008 – that should help protect audiences and ensure secondary ticketing websites operate with greater transparency.

 How much is the secondary ticketing market worth?